bkleinen/bkleinen.github.io/classes/ws2017/media-programming-rails/assignments/index.md

    report.
 5. Tag your finished work with 'week_4' and make sure the url of your git repo is included in the report.
+6. Include the link to the deployed app in your report.
+6. Upload the report as PDF to Moodle.

-   <span class = "attention">Every Team member has to upload themselves - ideally the exact same file</span>
+   <span class = "attention">Every Team member has to upload the report - ideally the exact same file</span>

 # Week 5
 {% comment %}